xleon/xleon.github.io/about.md

 Posts about iOS/Android will probably be based on Xamarin.
 If you are looking for swift/java info this is not your site.

-Click on any of the icons to get in touch
+Click on any of the icons to know more.